 Compared to workers in other developed countries, Americans work a lot.
 The United States is one of the few developed countries that does not have a national vacation policy.
 While countries like Austria, Germany, and the United Kingdom enjoy between 20 and 35 government-mandated days off each year, Americans get exactly zero.
 Most companies offer only two weeks’ vacation time, but even then, many choose not to use all of their days.
 And those who do hit the road often don’t disconnect, checking emails and even participating in meetings remotely.
 They don’t truly take a break.

 But by not taking time off, employees are likely to burn out and resent their jobs while their productivity suffers.
 By welcoming the idea of career breaks to corporate culture, employers are likely to find happier, more engaged, and more productive workers when they return.
-“So many other countries know the importance of time off and time to enrich yourself,” says Meet, Plan, Go!
-Chicago host Lisa Lubin.
+“So many other countries know the importance of time off and time to enrich yourself,” says Lisa Lubin, host of Meet, Plan, Go!
+Chicago in 2012 and a speaker at this year’s (2014) event in New York.
 “It’s really not a question of if it’s good for you – it just is.
 We already know that studies show that time off builds morale, self-esteem, and more productive, well-rounded employees.”

-“Two weeks of vacation isn’t really enough for anyone,” says Meet, Plan, Go! co-founder and New York host Sherry Ott.
+“Two weeks of vacation isn’t really enough for anyone,” says Meet, Plan, Go! co-founder and host of the 2014 event, Sherry Ott.
 “Human beings need time to get away and step back from our routine-based, plugged-in lives.
 In the end, we will end up more productive, happier, and more loyal when we are given real time to grow.”

 2. Develop new skills